 (2) Items listed out in Rule 13.1(a) to 13.1(h) that became part of the Record of Proceeding after October 1, 2021 shall be maintained in electronic form unless the Tribunal determines otherwise.

 13.2 (1) The contents of the record of proceeding and all appearances except pre-hearing conferences are public, unless the Tribunal or a court orders otherwise.

 (2) Anyone may attend a public appearance unless the Tribunal orders otherwise.

-- an order is necessary to prevent a serious risk to the administration of justice because reasonable alternative measures will not do so; and
+- the order is necessary to prevent this risk because reasonable alternative measures will not be effective; and

 (2) If a not public order, non-disclosure order or publication ban is necessary, the Tribunal shall make the order that affects openness the least while achieving the objective.